elastic/ecs/rfcs/text/0023-match_only_text-data-type.md

 * `index_options: docs`
 * `norms: false`

-ECS already sets `norms: false` on all `text` fields as a convention, so this setting should have no impact on performance.
+ECS already sets `norms: false` on all `text` fields as a convention, so this setting should not impact performance.
 Setting `index_options: docs` only indexes the doc number and has already been recommended to reduce the disk usage needed for indexing.

 Negative performance or storage side-effects from this change are not expected, except the noted limitation of phrase and interval queries will run slower.